 There are just six Game of Thrones season 8 episodes.
 Yep, that’s right: six.
 One less than the already curtailed season 7.
 Given how much needs to be fitted into these episodes, that’s a bit of a concern.
 The good news is they’re all whoppers, with a run-time of longer than an hour.
 “Season 8 episodes will all I think be longer than 60 minutes,” producer David Nutter said during a Reddit AMA.
 “They’ll be dancing around the bigger numbers, I know that for sure.”

-Lending weight to this is that Jorah Mormont himself, Iain Glen, has been quoted in the Daily Express as saying: “We all sat down for the read-through of six feature-length episodes.
+Lending weight to this new information about Game of Thrones episode runtimes is that Jorah Mormont himself, Iain Glen, has been quoted in the Daily Express as saying: “We all sat down for the read-through of six feature-length episodes.
 They took longer to film, cost more, and are more surprising.”

 And if that's not enough evidence for you, HBO CEO Richard Plepler told Variety: "It’s a spectacle.
 [David Benioff and D.B.
 Weiss] have done six movies.
 The reaction I had while watching them was, ‘I’m watching a movie,’…They knew the bar was high.
 They’ve exceeded the bar.
 I’ve watched them twice without any CGI and I’m in awe.
 Everybody’s in for an extraordinary treat of storytelling and of magical, magical production."
 Wow.